October 15, 2002

 In the following year, I took a Sabbatical starting in November of 1999 until March 2001.
 During this time, I got to know about German New Medicine.

 I was absolutely stunned when I discovered that neither during the winter of 1999/200 nor the subsequent winter of 2000/2001 did I get the familiar problem with my hands.

-When I researched the above-mentioned situation on my own and combined my findings with the knowledge of German New Medicine, it became instantly clear to me that I had suffered a separation conflict of "wanting to separate" (involving my hands in a defensive way) - proven by the fact that only the outside of the hands was affected!
+When I researched the above-mentioned situation on my own and combined my findings with the knowledge of German New Medicine, it became instantly clear to me that I had suffered a separation conflict of "wanting to separate" involving my hand in a defensive way - proven by the fact that only the outside of the hand was affected!
 After all, for me to be in contact with that colleague was sheer agony.